Stellantis/api-standards/content/formatting.md

     "customer" : {
 	    "id": 19083974,
-	    "address" : null	// Do not return if null
+	    "address" : null	"Bad : do not return if null"
 	}
 	```
  - **Good example**